Maintenance and Differentiation of Stem Cells

 The role of centrosomes in asymmetric cell division of stem cells

 Many stem cells divide asymmetrically and thereby generate mother and daughter cells with distinct cell fates.
-The positioning of the two centrosomes, which define the spindle poles of the mitotic spindle, is critical for asymmetric cell division, as the spindle determines and/ or cellular components depends on the correct orientation of the mitotic spindle accordingsly to the cell polarity axis.
+The positioning of the two centrosomes, which define the spindle poles of the mitotic spindle, is critical for asymmetric cell division, as the spindle determines and/ or cellular components depend on the correct orientation of the mitotic spindle accordingly to the cell polarity axis.
 Several lines of evidence suggest that the two centrosomes of a cell are inherently distinct from one another.
 This property seems to be crititcal for spindle orientation and the asymmetric outcome of stem cells.
 Here, we will investigate how centrosome asymmetry is established, regulated and monitored in normal and cancer stem cells.

 Towards a mechanistic framework of plant stem cell control